Jump to topic

 Once the program’s review and selection process is complete, invitations for interviews will be extended via ERAS email.

-There are two separate interview days per year, with 30 candidates interviewed each day.
+Interviews will be held in person.
+There will be two separate interview days offered, with the choice of an a.m. session or a p.m. session.
+Approximately 30 candidates will be interviewed each day.
 Candidates will be interviewed by clinical faculty, basic science faculty and senior residents.
+There will also be unstructured time to talk casually with both residents and faculty.

 Virtual Tour